-- to ensure sufficient liquidity to enable the internal financing of capital projects thereby facilitating its expansion; - to maintain a strong capital base so as to maintain investor, creditor and market confidence; and - to provide an adequate return to shareholders.
+- to ensure sufficient liquidity to enable the internal financing of capital projects; - to maintain a strong capital base so as to maintain investor, creditor and market confidence; and - to provide an adequate return to shareholders.

-The Company's capital is composed of long-term debt, including the current portion and shareholders' equity.
-The Company's primary uses of capital are to finance increases in non-cash working capital along with capital expenditures for new store additions, existing store renovation projects and office and distribution centre improvements.
+The Company's capital is composed of shareholders' equity.
+The Company's primary uses of capital are to finance increases in non-cash working capital along with capital expenditures for new store additions, existing store renovation projects, technology infrastructure including e-commerce, and office and distribution centre improvements.
 The Company currently funds these requirements out of its internally-generated cash flows.
-The Company's long-term debt constitutes a mortgage on the distribution centre facility.
 The Company maintains unsecured operating lines of credit that it uses to satisfy commitments for U.S. dollar denominated merchandise purchases.
-The Company does not have any long-term debt, other than the mortgage related to the distribution centre, and therefore net earnings generated from operations are available for reinvestment in the Company or distribution to the Company's shareholders.
+The Company does not have any long-term debt, therefore, net earnings generated from operations are available for reinvestment in the Company or distribution to the Company's shareholders.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather promotes year over year sustainable profitable growth.
 On a quarterly basis, the Board of Directors also reviews the level of dividends paid to the Company's shareholders and monitors the share repurchase program activities.
 The Company does not have a defined share repurchase plan and decisions are made on a specific transaction basis and depend on market prices and regulatory restrictions.
 The Company is not subject to any externally imposed capital requirements.